maxvfischer/DIY-ai-art/README.md

 **NOTE: THIS PART INCLUDES WIRING OF HIGH VOLTAGE ELECTRICITY THAT CAN BE LETHAL IF NOT DONE PROPERLY.
 THE COLORS OF THE CABLES CAN VARY DEPENDING ON REGION/COUNTRY.
-BEFORE YOU CONNECT THE POWER CORD TO THE POWER OUTLET, MAKE SURE TO CONSULT WITH A LICENSED ELECTRICIAN THAT EVERYTHING IS PROPERLY WIRED AND THAT IT FOLLOWS YOUR LOCAL LEGISLATIONS.**
+BEFORE YOU CONNECT THE POWER CORD TO THE POWER OUTLET, CONSULT WITH A LICENSED ELECTRICIAN TO MAKE SURE THAT EVERYTHING IS PROPERLY WIRED
+AND THAT IT IS IN LINE WITH YOUR LOCAL LEGISLATIONS.**

 ### Main power cable and junction box

 The female side of the main power cord was removed and the cable was inserted into the control box.
 A junction box was then attach in the bottom right corner using velcro tape.
-Before the velcro tape was attached, the backside was cleaned with denatured alcohol.
+Before the velcro tape was attached, the backside of the junction box was cleaned with denatured alcohol.
 Three holes were created in the side of the junction box to enable three cables to enter.

 ![assembly_14](./tutorial_images/assemble_art_installation/assembly_14.jpg)